Wednesday, October 22, 2025

 An Agnostic's Look at The Bible - Part VI (So, Just When IS The End of The World Scheduled?)

 A quick look at the New Testament and we see that it starts with the four Gospels, followed by The Acts of The Apostles, then the Epistles of Paul, a few other epistles and the big scary Book of Revelation.
-It's more or less chronological - Gospels, Acts, Epistles.
 But the books were not written in the same order as the events that they chronicle.
 The first book written was I Thessalonians, dated 15-20 years after Jesus' ministry.
 Galatians, I & II Corinthians, Romans, Philemon and Philippians were all written before the very first Gospel was written, 35-40 years after Jesus' time.
-(But do not appear in the Bible in the order in which they are believed to be written) All this information from Paul was being passed around before anyone thought that anything resembling a biography of Jesus would be a good idea.
+All this information from Paul was being passed around before anyone thought that anything resembling a biography of Jesus would be a good idea.

 No comments: